parse() functions

 /**

-* The name of the typia method that threw the error.
+* Name of the typia method that threw the error.

 *